wqking/eventpp/doc/eventqueue.md

 ```

 EventQueue can be copied, moved,  assigned, and move assigned.
-Note: the queued events are not copied, moved, assigned, or move assigned, only the listeners are performed these operations.
+Note: the queued events are not copied, moved, assigned, or move assigned, only the listeners are performed with these operations.
+That's to say, the queued events are not duplicated when an EventQueue is copied or assigned.

 #### enqueue